 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off limits completely.

-You must get written pre-approval through the trip and travel process from our council for girls age 12 and older who will operate motorized vehicles, such as go-karts and personal watercraft; use firearms; take trips on waterways that are highly changeable or uncontrollable; experience simulated skydiving and zero-gravity rooms; or fly in non-commercial aircraft, such as small private planes, helicopters, sailplanes, untethered hot air balloons and blimps.
+You must get written pre-approval through the trip and travel process from our council for girls age 12 and older who will use firearms for target shooting; take trips on waterways that are highly changeable or uncontrollable; or experience simulated skydiving and zero-gravity rooms.

-The following activities are never allowed for any girl: potentially uncontrolled free-falling (bungee jumping, hang-gliding, parachuting and trampolining); create extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, skis, snowboards, water-skis and wake boards); hunting; shooting a projectile at another person; riding all-terrain vehicles and motor bikes, and taking watercraft trips in a Class III or higher.
-To view/download the entire Safety Activity Checkpoints document click here.
+The following activities are never allowed for any girl: These include but are not limited to potentially uncontrolled free-falling (i.e. bungee jumping, hang-gliding, parachuting, parasailing, outdoor trampolining and zorbing); flying in small private planes, helicopters or blimps; hot air ballooning; skydiving; creating extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, stunt skiing, snowboards, skateboards, wakeboards and water-skis); operating motorized vehicles (such as motor bikes, all-terrain vehicles, go-carts, and motorized personal watercraft such as jet skis); hunting; shooting a projectile at another person; and taking watercraft trips in class V or higher.
+There have been changes made to the Safety Activity Checkpoints from last year.
+To view/download the entire updated Safety Activity Checkpoints document click here.
 For Spanish version click here.